Adam Cassar

 Data Sources of EPSS

-1. MITRE’s CVE List: EPSS scores only those vulnerabilities that are "published" on this list.
+1. MITRE’s CVE List: EPSS scores only vulnerabilities that are "published" on this list.

 3. Publication Duration: The time period since the CVE was published.

-4. Reference Count: Number of references in the CVE entry.
+4. Reference Count: The number of references in the CVE entry.

-5. Published Exploit Code: Includes code from platforms like Metasploit, ExploitDB, or GitHub.
+5. Published Exploit Code: Code from platforms such as Metasploit, ExploitDB, or GitHub.

-6. Security Scanners: Data from security tools like Jaeles and Nuclei.
+6. Security Scanners: Data from security tools such as Jaeles and Nuclei.

 7. CVSS v3 Vectors: Based on the base score in the National Vulnerability Database (NVD).